Guilai1990/fast-blog/README.md

 The shell scripts in `bin` assume you have an environment variable `$KAFKA_HOME` set to the installation directory of the [Confluent Platform](http://confluent.io/docs/current/index.html).
-Follow the [quickstart](http://confluent.io/docs/current/quickstart.html) they have to install and run ZooKeeper, Kafka, and the Schema Registry.
-You'll need to be running all three to create posts.
+Follow the [quickstart](http://confluent.io/docs/current/quickstart.html) they have to install and run ZooKeeper and Kafka.
+You'll need to run Kafka (and therefore ZooKeeper) to start up the application.

 Make a topic that's [log-compacted](https://cwiki.apache.org/confluence/display/KAFKA/Log+Compaction) called posts: